Northern State Parkway: Extensions to the Sagtikos State Parkway

 In November 1947, the New York State Department of Public Works announced that bids were closed on paving the 5 mi section of the Northern State from Union Avenue to Plainview Road.
 The MacAsphalt Company won the job, posting a low bid of $1,066,954 (1947 USD).
 By that point, thirteen bridges on the new Northern State alignment had been approaching completion and grading had finished.
 In December 1948, construction was announced on the piece of the Northern State between Plainview Road and Deer Park Avenue, with a proposed extension through Commack to the Sagtikos State Parkway and a spur road to Sunken Meadow State Park.
 The new contract was announced at a total of $1,372,538 (1948 USD) with a slated completion date of December 31, 1949.

 In April 1949, it was announced that the first piece of the Northern State Parkway extension would open to commuter traffic on April 11, 1949.
 The section started in 1947, extending the road from Union Avenue to Plainview Road in the Woodbury area.
-However, unlike the previous extensions, this one would not have a public ceremony.
-Moses, however, mentioned in a public statement that the entire alignment would be open in the spring of 1950.
-The next piece would open without fanfare on December 19, 1949, with the new extension from Plainview Road to NY 110 at the cost of $3 million (1949 USD).
-At that point, Moses announced the next piece of the parkway would open within 90 days of the current segment.
-On May 22, 1950, the section between NY 110 and Deer Park Avenue opened to traffic, longer than the 90-day promise by Moses.
-Moses called this segment of parkway "a far cry" from the original piece of parkway on Long Island, the Southern State's first section, which opened on November 6, 1927.
-It was also announced that contracts would begin soon on the parkway between Deer Park Avenue and the Sagtikos State Parkway.
+Moses mentioned in a public statement that the entire alignment would open in the spring of 1950.
+Unlike the previous extensions, this one would not have a public ceremony.
+That December 19, another extension opened – again without public fanfare – from Plainview Road to NY 110, bringing it into Suffolk County; the cost of this extension totaled $3 million (1949 USD).

+Following the opening of the segment to NY 110, Moses announced that the next segment of the Northern State Parkway – an extension from NY 110 to Deer Park Avenue (NY 231) – would open within the following 90 days.
+The extension to Deer Park Avenue opened to traffic on May 22, 1950 – longer than Moses' 90-day promise.
+Moses called this segment of the Northern State "a far cry" from the original piece of parkway on Long Island – the Southern State's first section, which opened on November 6, 1927.
+It was also announced that contracts would begin soon for the parkway's next extension, between Deer Park Avenue and the Sagtikos State Parkway.